 AWS Systems Manager

-Shorten the time to detect problems
+Shorten the time to resolve operational issues

 AWS Systems Manager helps you quickly view operational data for groups of resources, so you can quickly identify any issues that might impact applications that use those resources.
 You can group your resources by applications, application layers, production versus development environments, or anything else you choose.
 Systems Manager presents the operational data for your resource groups in a single, easy-to-read dashboard so you don't have to navigate to other AWS consoles.
 For example, if you have an application that uses Amazon EC2, Amazon EKS, Amazon S3, and Amazon RDS, you can use Systems Manager to create a resource group for the application and easily see the software installed on your Amazon EC2 instances, any changes in your Amazon S3 objects, or database instances that have stopped.

 Using AWS Systems Manager, you can automate operational tasks to help make your teams more efficient.
 With automated approval workflows and runbooks with rich text descriptions, you can reduce human error and simplify maintenance and deployment tasks on AWS resources.
 You can use predefined automation runbooks or build your own to share for common operational tasks such as stopping and restarting an EC2 instance.
 Systems Manager also has built-in safety controls, allowing you to incrementally roll out new changes and automatically halt the roll-out if errors occur.